PM requests PetroVietnam ensure energy sufficiency

-PM Pham Minh Chinh addresses the working session with PetroVietnam on September 11.
-(Photo: VNA)
+PM Pham Minh Chinh has a working session with PetroVietnam on September 11.
+(Photo: SGGP)

 PetroVietnam General Director Le Manh Hung said the group has continued affirming its role in Vietnam’s economy by helping guarantee the national energy, food, economic, and sovereignty security and contributing to the State budget.

-In 2021, PetroVietnam contributed VND112.5 trillion (nearly US$ 4.8 billion ) to the State budget, up 80 percent from the year’s target and 36 percent from 2020.
+In 2021, PetroVietnam contributed VND112.5 trillion (US$nearly 4.8 billion) to the State budget, up 80 percent from the year’s target and 36 percent from 2020.
 The contribution stood at VND90.6 trillion in the first eight months of 2022, up 40 percent from this year’s target and 45 percent from last year.

 He also pointing out certain difficulties and obstacles to the group and proposed several solutions to the Government and the PM.

-He underlined that the group must guarantee the sufficiency of energy, especially petrol and oil, for national development and defence while contributing to national industrialisation and modernisation, the formation of an independent and self-reliant economy, technological reform, digital transformation, energy and green transition, supply chain diversification, and social security ensuring.
+He underlined that the group must guarantee the sufficiency of energy, especially petrol and oil, for national development and defense while contributing to national industrialization and modernization, the formation of an independent and self-reliant economy, technological reform, digital transformation, energy and green transition, supply chain diversification, and social security ensuring.

 The Government leader asked PetroVietnam to pay due attention to the Party and apparatus building; continually improve its corporate governance; restructure production and business activities to match the current context; combine petroleum exploration and exploitation with the protection of national interests, independence, and sovereignty at sea; and produce equipment for the oil and gas industry.